awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/tumbling-window-concepts.md

 The preceding is an example of a windowed query that is time\-based\.
 The query groups records by `ROWTIME` values\.
 For reporting on a per\-minute basis, the `STEP` function rounds down the `ROWTIME` values to the nearest minute\.

 **Note**
-You can also use the `FLOOR` function to group records into windows, but `FLOOR` can only round time values down to a whole time unit \(hour, minute, second, and so on\)\. `STEP` is recommended for grouping records into tumbling windows because it can round values down to an arbitrary interval, e\.g\.
-30 seconds\.
+You can also use the `FLOOR` function to group records into windows\.
+However, `FLOOR` can only round time values down to a whole time unit \(hour, minute, second, and so on\)\. `STEP` is recommended for grouping records into tumbling windows because it can round values down to an arbitrary interval, for example, 30 seconds\.

 This query is an example of a nonoverlapping \(tumbling\) window\.
 The `GROUP BY` clause groups records in a one\-minute window, and each record belongs to a specific window \(no overlapping\)\.
 The query emits one output record per minute, providing the min/max ticker price recorded at the specific minute\.
 This type of query is useful for generating periodic reports from the input data stream\.
 In this example, reports are generated each minute\.